stuycs-gh-classrooms/10-nextcs-p01-snoopy/README.md

 What are some features that are not essential to the program, but you would like to see (provided you have time after completing the necessary features.
 Theses can be customizations that are not part of the core requirements.

 - Powerups (double balls, slower ball, longer paddle)
-- Colored bricks
+- Rainbow bricks
+- Custom ball with a complex shape
 - Control paddle with arrow/wasd keys

 ### Array Usage
 How will you be using arrays in this project?

 1D Array:
+- Potentially can create one row of reinforced bricks at the very top of the screen

 2D Array:
-- Bricks
+- Other rows of bricks

 ### Controls